ZythDr/MyEmotes/README.md

-# A simple webpage showing most of the emotes I either edited or created (vast majority of the emotes were made by others)
+# A simple webpage showing most of the emotes I either edited or created (most of the emotes were not made by me, simply edited by me)